-A Boise neighborhood resident submitted written comments questioning the impact the height of development allowed under the proposed designation will have on rooftop solar panels in the surrounding area.
+Testimony was received at the hearing questioning the impact the height of development allowed under the proposed designation will have on rooftop solar panels in the surrounding area.
 While the corresponding zone of the requested Comprehensive Plan Map designation will allow taller buildings than currently allowed (an increase from 45 feet to 100 feet), thereby potentially creating larger shadows on adjacent properties (depending on the height of the building proposed), there are no zoning regulations (in either the existing R1 zone or proposed RX zone) that limit development based on its potential adverse impacts on solar energy generation.
+Additionally, the length of shadows from development on the site will be decreased under the condition of approval that limits maximum building heights on the Site below the 100 feet allowed by the RX zone.
+The height of future development on the Site closest to the adjacent R2 zone will be limited to 40 feet, the same height as allowed in the R2 zone.
+Much of the remainder of the Site will be limited to 65 feet, only 20 feet taller than that allowed under the existing R1 zone.